juliosalas89/tasks-backend/README.md

 # TASKS-Admin Server: Node.js simple API REST with CRUD and users management (LogIn, SignUp, LogOut), using MongoDB.

 ### This project is the SERVER side of a MERN FULL-STACK project.
-It was developed in march 2022 to practice applying and integrating some technologies that where new for me at that time. (client side in https://github.com/juliosalas89/tasks-frontend)
+It was developed in jun 2022 to practice applying and integrating some technologies that where new for me at that time. (client side in https://github.com/juliosalas89/tasks-frontend)

 ## Some technologies implemented:
 1- Authentication with JSON Web Token